Fiserv/Commerce-Hub/docs/Resources/Master-Data/Customer-Details.md

 ## Overview

-The transaction request may contain the customer details.
-The details consists of customer id, name, date of birth etc.
+The transaction request may contain the `customerDetails` consisting of customer specific data like; customer id, name, date of birth, phone number, etc.

----

-## Customer Details
+#### Component customerDetails

 | Variable | Type | Length | Description/Values |
 | -------- | -- | ------------ | ------------------ |